SnappyJumper/Scrumptious/README.md

         - **Header**

             - By clicking on the Scrumptious Logo you are directed to the home page.
+A useful option if the customer gets lost.

         - **Navigation Bar**

+            - Hovering the cursor over Home (unless it's the active page) highlights the word.

+            - Hovering the cursor over Our Recipes (unless it's the active page) highlights the word.

-            - Hovering with the cursor over different options on the navigation bar will cause them to highlight.
+            - Hovering the cursor over Newsletter (unless it's the active page) highlights the word.

+            - Clicking on the Home option brings the user to the home page.

+            - Clicking on the Our Recipes option brings the user to the our recipes page.

-            - Clicking on one of the options within the navigation bar will direct you to its corresponding page.
+            - Clicking on the Newsletter option brings the user to the newsletter page.

-            - The page that you are currently on is greyed out as an option in the navigation bar.
+            - The page that the user is currently on is greyed out as an option in the navigation bar.

+            - When the page is viewed on a small tablet or mobile device the nav bar is hidden.

+            - Clicking on the burger button displays the nav bar and it drops down vertically below the header.

         - **Footer**

-            - By clicking on one of the social media icons you are directed to the relevant social media website.
+            - By Hovering over the Facebook icon with the cursor it highlights.
+Clicking on it then opens a new tab which immediately directs the user to the Facebook homepage (Will be changed to the Scrumptious Facebook page in future).

+            - By hovering over the X icon with the cursor it highlights.
+Clicking on it then opens a new tab which immediately directs the user to the X homepage (Will be changed to the Scrumptious X page in future).

+            - By hovering over the Youtube icon with the cursor it highlights.
+Clicking on it then opens a new tab which immediately directs the user to the Youtube homepage (Will be changed to the Scrumptious Youtube page in the future).

+            - By hovering over the Instagram icon with the cursor it highlights .
+Clicking on it then opens a new tab which immediately directs the user to the Instagram homepage (Will be changed to the Scrumptious Instagram page in the future).

             - By clicking on the email address in the contact us section of the footer you are brought to the compose an email section of your computers email software.

+            - When the pages are viewed on a mobile device the font size increases on the contact us info.
+They also stack in a column formation with the social media icons and there's a border between them.

+            - When the pages are viewed on a desktop the icons spread out and flip to a row formation with the contact us info, and a small border line comes between them.

+    - Home Page

+        - The page responds to different device sizes.

+        - On a mobile device:

+            - The Hero images display one on top of the other with the heading overlapping between them.

+            - The Our Aim, Nutrition and Not Convinced? paragraphs stack up in column formation with their respective images underneath each one.

+        - On a tablet or laptop:

+            - The hero images display in a row and the title sits within the brownie image at the bottom.

+            - The Our Aim, Nutrition and Not Convinced? paragraphs pair off with their respective images and display as a row with their image.
+These paragraphs and images are then displayed in a column over one another.
+The order of the paragraph and image of the Nutrition section are reversed.

+        - On a Larger desktop:

+            - The Images accompanying the paragraphs get bigger to occupy more screen space.

     - Our Recipes Page

-        -
+        - The hero image, heading and the descriptive paragraph remain the same across all devices, adjusting properly for screen size.

+        - The page responds to different device sizes.

-        -
+        - On a mobile device:

+            - The recipe and its image display in a column formation, and they too are in columns with the other recipes.

+            - All the information inside the recipe is displayed in a column formation.

+        - On a tablet or larger:

+            - Within the recipe the Ingredients and Cooking Info flip to a row formation. they then display over the Method in a column formation.

+            - The recipe displays alongside its image in a row formation with the order reversed for the Main Course.

+            - Each course is displayed in a column formation as in the mobile version.

     - Newsletter Page

         - When filling out the Get Onboard form on the Newsletter page you are required to fill out each input before submitting.

+            - When name, surname or email address are left blank a warning pops up requiring you to enter information

+            - When any input put into the email section is not an email address (doesn't contain an @ symbol) a warning will display requiring you to correct your input.

         - Hovering with your cursor over the Get Cookin' button causes its colours to reverse.

         - Clicking the Get Cookin' button causes its to go slightly transparent.

+        - The hero image, title and brief description remain the same across all devices and adjust to the different sizes.

+        - The page responds to different device sizes.

+            - On a mobile device the signup image and Get Onboard Form display in a column formation.

+            - On a tablet or larger the signup image and Get On Board form flip into a row formation.

 [Back to top ⇧](#Scrumptious!)